pingcap/docs/dev/reference/tools/tidb-lightning/config.md

 ### tidb-lightning global configuration

 [lightning]
-# the HTTP port for web interface and Prometheus metrics pulling (0 to disable)
+# The HTTP port for the web interface and Prometheus metrics pulling (0 to disable).
 status-addr = ':8289'

 # Toggle server mode and use of the web interface.